emedware/vue-golden-layout/README.md

 They can take a `name` and/or a `path`, and their `closable` and `reorder-enabled` properties are false by default.
 They can be forced a `title` but their container' `titler` will be used if not.

-Note: all the elements inside them rendered from route' component will have a `this.$route` pointing to the given route, not the present one.
+Note: all the elements inside them will have a `this.$route` pointing to the given route, not the actual URL.

 ## glCustomContainers